 The crude fiber content (27.41–44.03%) of onion and garlic waste is lower than the value of 62.10% found by Azmat et al. (2023) in garlic peelings.
 However, they are close to the 38.61% found by Sharma et al. (2019).
 This difference may be due to the variety or the method of analysis used.
 Nevertheless, these results show that garlic and onion waste are fiber-rich by-products that could therefore open the way to numerous industrial applications.
 They could be used as ingredients to enrich functional foods such as specialty breads and dietetic biscuits with fiber.
 In addition, they could be used as thickeners, gelling agents, and texturizers (Yangilar, 2013).
 Furthermore, the low energy value (128.96-165.13 kcal/100g) of these waste products would be beneficial in the development of low-calorie diet foods suitable for obese, overweight, and diabetic individuals.

 Phenolic compounds are attracting growing interest for their applications in many fields such as pharmaceuticals (antimicrobial, anticholesterolemic, anticancer), agri-food (natural preservatives, natural colorants) and pharmacology.
 However, the extraction of these biomolecules is strongly influenced by the nature of the solvent (Assanvo et al., 2023).
 This observation is consistent with the results of the present study.
 Indeed, this study showed that the phenolic compound content (total polyphenols, flavonoids, and tannins) of hydro-ethanolic extracts from onion and garlic waste is higher than that of aqueous extracts.
-The positive influence of 70% ethanol could be explained by its high polarity, which plays a very important role in the solubilization of polyphenols (Bouterfas et al., 2014).
+The positive influence of 70% ethanol could be explained by its high polarity, which plays a very important role in the solubilization of polyphenols (Bouterfas et al., 2014; Kiran et al 2019).
 These results corroborate those of Sy et al. (2018) and Assanvo et al. (2023), who found that ethanol concentrations between 60 and 80% are better extractors of phenolic compounds.
 Furthermore, the high antioxidant activity of hydro-ethanolic extracts could be explained by their strong correlation with phenolic compounds.
 Indeed, a molecule's ability to trap free radicals is linked to chemical compounds that can easily donate an electron or a proton.
-It is therefore proportional to the phenolic compound content of plants (Bamba et al., 2021).
+It is therefore proportional to the phenolic compound content of plants (Kiran et al., 2019; kiran et al., 2024; Bamba et al., 2021).
 In addition, the high activity of purple onions is confirmed by the study by Benítez et al. (2011).
 As a result, onion and garlic waste extracts can be used in the production of natural medicines, bio-preservatives for edible oils, and many foods intended for people suffering from metabolic diseases.

 4. Conclusion

 At the end of this study, it appears that Allium waste (onions and garlic) has high levels of macronutrients such as fiber and ash with low energy value.
-However, purple onion waste is the richest in nutrients. -------
+However, purple onion waste is the richest in nutrients.

 Furthermore, analysis of phytochemical compounds showed that hydro-ethanolic extracts of onions and garlic are excellent sources of total polyphenols, flavonoids, tannins, and natural antioxidants.